Evolutionary computation

 Evolution of a population of random images.
 Each frame in the animation is a generation showing the best fitness individual with a genome made up of the greyscale level of each patch.
 Evolution repeatedly follows 1. evaluate fitness, 2. rank individuals and 3. include some genes from next highest fitness individual.
 Fitness is the error difference with an image of Charles Darwin.

-Evolutionary computation from computer science is a family of algorithms for global optimization inspired by biological evolution, and the subfield of artificial intelligence and soft computing studying these algorithms.
+Evolutionary computation (EC) from computer science is a family of algorithms for global optimization inspired by biological evolution, and a subfield of computational intelligence and soft computing studying these algorithms.
 In technical terms, they are a family of population-based trial and error problem solvers with a metaheuristic or stochastic optimization character.

 In evolutionary computation, an initial set of candidate solutions is generated and iteratively updated.
-Each new generation is produced by stochastically removing less desired solutions, and introducing small random changes as well as, depending on the method, mixing parental information.
+Each new generation is produced by stochastically removing less desired solutions, and introducing random changes as well as, depending on the method, mixing parental information.
 In biological terminology, a population of solutions is subjected to natural selection (or artificial selection), mutation and possibly recombination.
+These biological functions serve as role models for the genetic operators - mutation, crossover, and selection - used in the EC procedures.
 As a result, the population will gradually evolve to increase in fitness, in this case the chosen fitness function of the algorithm.

 Evolutionary computation techniques can produce highly optimized solutions in a wide range of problem settings, making them popular in computer science.
 Many variants and extensions exist, suited to more specific families of problems and data structures.
 Evolutionary computation is also sometimes used in evolutionary biology as an in silico experimental procedure to study common aspects of general evolutionary processes.